webmagic-io/docs/en/posts/ch1-overview/architecture.md

 `ReusltItems` equivalent to a Map, which holds the result PageProcessor processing for use Pipeline.
 Map and its API is very similar, it is worth noting that it has a field `skip`, if set to true, the Pipeline should not be processed.

-### 1.2.3 Control reptile running engine --Spider
+### 1.2.3 Control crawler running engine --Spider

 Spider is the core WebMagic internal processes.
 A property Downloader, PageProcessor, Scheduler, Pipeline is the Spider, these properties can be freely set by setting this property can perform different functions.
-Spider WebMagic also operate the entrance, which encapsulates the creation of reptiles, start, stop, multi-threading capabilities.
+Spider WebMagic also operate the entrance, which encapsulates the creation of crawlers, start, stop, multi-threading capabilities.
 Here is a set of each component, and set an example of multi-threading and startup.
 See detailed Spider setting Chapter 4 - [crawler configuration, start and stop](../ch4-basic-page-processor/spider-config.html).

 ````java
 public static void main(String[] args) {